shelialia/SwapShot/README.md

 - npm install

 ## Running the Application Locally (without Docker)
-Once dependencies are installed, you can run the frontend using: npm run dev.
+Once dependencies are installed, you can run the frontend using:
+1. cd frontend
+3. npm run dev
 This will start the frontend application at [http://localhost:5173](http://localhost:5173).
 Then, run the backend using:
 1. cd backend
 2. uvicorn app.main:app --reload